uarulraj486/HTTPToJMS/README.md

     Login: admin
     Password: admin

-9. Start the ActiveMQ server:
+10. Start the ActiveMQ server:

         Mac (using Homebrew): brew services start activemq Manual (from the extracted ActiveMQ folder):
         Navigate to the bin folder and run: sh activemq.sh start

-10. Open the administrative interface:
+11. Open the administrative interface
         URL: http://127.0.0.1:8161/admin/
         Login: admin
         Password: admin

-11. Navigate to Queues and create two queues: requestqueue responsequeue
+12. Navigate to Queues and create two queues: requestqueue responsequeue

         These queues will be created and displayed under the Queues tab.

-12. Update the requestqueue and responsequeue names in the _api_logging_request_handler_.xml and _api_logging_response_handler_.xml files, where the JMS endpoints are defined.
+13. Update the requestqueue and responsequeue names in the _api_logging_request_handler_.xml and _api_logging_response_handler_.xml files, where the JMS endpoints are defined.

 **Mockoon API**

-13. Connect with Mockoon to create your resource methods (GET and POST).
+14. Connect with Mockoon to create your resource methods (GET and POST).
 Add the logic and get the URLs of the endpoints.

 **API Manager Configuration**

-14. Please refer to the point 3, point 4, point 5, point 7, and point 8
+15. Please refer to the point 3, point 4, point 5, point 7, and point 8
     Restart the API Manager.

     Create APIs in the API Manager using the Publisher, add resource methods, and define API endpoints.
 Then, publish the API.